Fortuna Data

 Why and How It Matters

 In the digital era, businesses generate and accumulate vast amounts of data daily.
 Emails, contracts, project files, customer records, and legal documents are just a few examples of data that companies store over time.
 While some of this information is actively used, a significant portion becomes dormant but still valuable.
-Archiving software is designed to help businesses manage, store, and retrieve this historical data effectively.
+Archiving is designed to help businesses manage, store, and retrieve this historical data effectively.
 This article explores why archiving software is essential for businesses and provides insights into how it can be implemented successfully.

 Automated Archiving and Retention Policies